 She’s fiery, she’s feisty, she’s flawless.
-Today, as she turns 49, she shows absolutely no signs of slowing down.
+Today, as she turns 50, she shows absolutely no signs of slowing down.
 She’s supermodel Naomi Campbell, and she boasts one of the longest careers of anyone working in the industry today.
-In fact, you can still find her on the catwalk at Louis Vuitton menswear or Versace, hosting a party in honor of the opening of Maison Alaïa, introducing Rihanna at Madison Square Garden, or gracing our TV screens on Empire.
+In fact, you can still find her on the catwalk or gracing our cell phone screens via YouTube – but more on that later.

 The list of Campbell’s career accomplishments goes on ad infinitum, and her career is so sprawling that it can be hard to know which thread to pull first.
-In the first installment of Savoir Flair’s new The Evolution of a Supermodel series, we shine a spotlight on one of the most enduring legacies in the entire industry.
+In honor of her birthday, Savoir Flair shines a spotlight on one of the most enduring legacies in the entire industry.

 Born in Streatham, South London in 1970 to a Jamaican-born dancer, Campbell was raised around the creative arts.
 She accompanied her mother across Europe with her dance troupe Fantastica at an early age and entered the Barbara Speake Stage School when she was three.